Department: Comparative Biomedical Sciences

 Research Centres: Structure & Motion Laboratory

 Richard is a Professor of Comparative Biomechanics in the Structure and Motion Laboratory.
-He has also been appointed as Interim Vice Principal for Research (April 2021).
+I nrecent years he has served as Interim Vice Principal for Research (2021-2022) and Associate Dean for Research (2022-2023).

 Research.
 Evolutionary biology; functional morphology; animal flight; unsteady aerodynamics; flight performance; sensing; stability and control; fluid-structure interaction.
 Haemodynamics of abdominal aortic aneurysms.